tin2tin/Pallaidium/README.md

 # Batch Processing

 Select multiple strips and hit Generate.
 When doing this, the file name, and if found the seed value, are automatically inserted into the prompt and seed value.
-However in the add-on preferences this behaviour can be switched off.
+However, in the add-on preferences, this behavior can be switched off.

 https://github.com/tin2tin/Pallaidium/assets/1322593/28098eb6-3a93-4bcb-bd6f-53b71faabd8d